oracle-livelabs/security/blockchain-table-new/blockchain-table-digests/blockchain-table-digests.md

 - **`-selector`**: Directly specify the filter condition as a WHERE clause (without the `WHERE` keyword).
 - **`-selector_file`**: Provide a file containing the row selection condition.

-> Note: Signed digests must be verified using other signed digests, and only when the same filtering criteria is applied.
-Mixing signed and unsigned digests, or inconsistent filters, will lead to verification failure.

 #### Usage:
 <pre>
 blockchain_table get_signed_digest {OPTIONS}